I interviewed Dennis Skinner,MP for Bolsover, at the House of Commons in April 2013:

 “I do not need any lectures from Tories about what they did to Mrs Thatcher, because I remember that night and the following days, when she stood at that Dispatch Box.
 She had not had a night’s sleep and she was making her final speech in Parliament.
 Why was she making the final speech in Parliament?
 It was not because the Labour MPs had put a knife in her back.
 There is no question about that: a succession of Tory MPs had gone to her in the night and said, “I don’t think you should run again for the second ballot”.
 That is the truth of it.
 So, whatever I am saying here today does not compare with the fact that a woman who had won three elections in a row then suffered the indignity of being kicked out like a dog in the night by her own Members of Parliament.
 That is the truth of it, and whatever I say today is minimal compared to that“.[Hansard Report]

 You can hear the Skinner rhythm and the passion throughout.
 If I sound like an admirer then I am now – for his parliamentary knowledge and his passion for the welfare of the working man.
 In today’s culture, anyone with a nickname of “the incorruptible” is indeed to be admired .

-Dennis Skinner may not know it but the Skinner name comes with a Crest and a Motto: “Sanguis et vulnera” translated as “Blood and Wounds”
+Dennis Skinner may not know it but the Skinner name comes with a Crest and a Motto: “Sanguis et vulnera” translated as “Blood and Wounds”.

-He is a perfect example of a person whose life took a different destination than the one first set out for them.
+He is a perfect example of a person whose life took a different destination than the one first set out for him.
 If he had followed his original path he would probably have used his oration skills in union meetings and council committees instead of taking on the high and mighty in the House of Commons.